graphql/graphql-over-http/README.md

 A GraphQL over HTTP compliant server MUST designate at least one URL that handles GraphQL requests.

+All GraphQL operations that are available in a schema MUST be available on all URLs that are designated to it.
+That means the client can send all their GraphQL requests to a single endpoint, regardless of the contained Operations, Fragments or Variables.

+Multiple URLs MAY exist on a server to handle GraphQL requests, potentially serving different but independent schemas.
 It is allowed for the same GraphQL schema to be available on multiple URLs.

-All GraphQL operations that are available in the schema MUST be available on each designated URL.
-That means the client can send all their GraphQL requests to a single endpoint, regardless of the contained Operations, Fragments or Variables.

-Other protocols may also use those URLs.
+Other protocols or services may also use those URLs, as long as they don't conflict with the server's responsibility to handle GraphQL requests.

 It is RECOMMENDED to end the path component of the URL with `/graphql`, for example:
 - `http://example.com/graphql`